DivSeek-Canada/crop-module/README.md

 running).

 In Compute Canada, using the OpenStack dashboard, a cloud "Volume" can be created and attached to a running DivSeek Canada Portal cloud server instance.
-After attaching the volume to the instance, the volume is initialized and mounted from within an SSH terminal session, as follows (where '$' is the Linux Bash CLI terminal prompt):
+We suggest creating a volume at least 200 GB in size (to allow for significant genomic data storage).
+After attaching the volume to the instance, the volume is initialized and mounted from within an
+SSH terminal session, as follows (where '$' is the Linux Bash CLI terminal prompt):

     # Before starting, make sure that the new volume (here, 'vdb') is visible (should be!)